osblinnikov/grulp/README.md

-    --testlast     #enable test only for selected project --useconfig    #take gulpfile.js  if available from each working directory of every project
+    --testlast     #enable test only for selected project --useconfig    #take gulpfile.js  if available from each working directory of every project --runlast      #run tasks only for target project, not dependencies

 Examples: